-HCHC serves rural Appalachian Oconee County, which is located in western South Carolina.
+HCHC serves rural Appalachian Oconee County, which is located in western South Carolina and is now being implemented in Montana.
 The program was aimed at county residents over the age of 60 diagnosed with hypertension.
 Local health coach volunteers were recruited and underwent a 30-hour training that covered each topic area included in the small group sessions they would be leading.

 Primary partners in the project include:

 - DHEC – South Carolina Department of Health and Environmental Control

 - Clemson University

 - Clemson Cooperative Extension